bbfrederick/rapidtide/docs/theoryofoperation.rst

 If you have
-standard, non-zero-mean fMRI data, it seems to work pretty well, but you can specify your own mask using --corrmask NAME[:VALSPEC] (include any non-zero voxels in NAME in the mask.
-If VALSPEC is provided, only include voxels with integral values listed in VALSPEC in the mask).
+standard, non-zero-mean fMRI data, it seems to work pretty well, but you can specify your own mask using --corrmask NAME[:VALSPEC] (include any non-zero voxels in the file NAME in the mask.
+If VALSPEC is provided, only include voxels with integral values specified by VALSPEC in the mask).
 VALSPEC is a comma separated list of integers (1,2,7,12) and/or integer ranges (2-7,12-15) so you can make masks of complicated combinations of regions from an atlas.
 So for example --corrmask mymask.nii.gz:1,7-9,54